namishagurunani/Animation/README.md

 # Explanation:
 # HTML Code:
 - HTML5 structure with basic meta tags and a link to an external CSS file.
-- Contains a <div> element with the class "container" to group multiple images.
+- Contains a 'div' element with the class "container" to group multiple images.

 # CSS Code: